Misha298/Recommendation-System-Assignment-2/README.md

 EDA:

-This file contains the analysis of the data, information on the data, and how the data was distributed.
+This file contains the analysis of the data, information on the data, and how the data was distributed.</br>
---> Preprocessing of the Data
+--> Preprocessing of the Data</br>
-    Some columns like nutritional values and ingredients are read as strings by python rather than list objects.
+Some columns like nutritional values and ingredients are read as strings by python rather than list objects.</br>

-    We will now convert ingredients to list objects so that we can use them as iterables while text processing.
+We will now convert ingredients to list objects so that we can use them as iterables while text processing.</br>
-    We will convert nutritional values column to columns of nutritional values so that we can use them for comparision of different recipes nutritional values.
+We will convert nutritional values column to columns of nutritional values so that we can use them for comparision of different recipes nutritional values.</br>
-    Coverting nutritional values column to columns of nutritional values
+Coverting nutritional values column to columns of nutritional values</br>
+--> EDA</br>
+There are many outliers, so we should remove outliers</br>
+checking for NAN Values</br>
+removing duplicates</br>
+creating sparse matrix from data frame

 Make_file_ready_to_process: (food-making-data-ready.ipynb)